priyam-sharma909/LangGraph-Agentic-RAG-Assistant/README.md

 Each conversation can maintain its own document context, allowing users to upload a PDF and ask questions about it.

+## 📊 Observability with LangSmith

+**LangSmith** is integrated into the application for tracing and observability of LangGraph/LangChain execution.

+It helps with:

+- Monitoring LLM and tool calls
+- Tracing agent workflows
+- Debugging execution flows
+- Analyzing application runs

+LangSmith is configured through environment variables without requiring a separate integration module.

 ## 🛠️ Tech Stack

 - **Python**